zenstackhq/zenstack-docs/docs/the-complete-guide/part3/3-serialization.md

 curl "http://localhost:3000/api/rpc/list/findFirst?q=%7B%22select%22%3A%7B%22id%22%3Atrue%2C%22title%22%3Atrue%7D%7D" -H "x-user-id: 1"
 ```

 You should get a simple response.
-Since the result data is fully JSON-serializable, there's no extra serialization metadata in the response.
+Since the result data is fully JSON-serializable, the response has no extra serialization metadata.

 ```json
 {